Skip to main content

 Sex position doesn’t matter when you’re trying to conceive.
 Stick with what you like and what works for you, because the position isn’t going to increase (or decrease) your chances of conceiving.

-How Long Will It Take to Get Pregnant?
+How Long Does It Normally Take to Get Pregnant?

 The path to getting pregnant can take a long time, and timing won’t be the same for everyone.
 Couples often feel despair or seek medical advice in the first year of not being able to conceive, but sometimes the process just takes time.
 Somewhere around 80% of couples who are in good health and having regular sex without birth control can expect to conceive within their first year of attempting to get pregnant, but many couples are able to conceive during their second year of trying without help or treatment.

-Is Getting Pregnant More Difficult After Being On The Pill?
+Is Getting Pregnant More Difficult After Being On Birth Control?

 Many women expect to have trouble becoming pregnant if they’ve been on hormonal birth control (the pill) for many years.
 But in most cases, this is actually a myth.
 Some women are able to conceive immediately after stopping the pill, whereas others need a month or even a bit longer for their bodies to adjust to regular ovulation without the pill.